Ms Faith Manyema-Nicol

 School of Nursing

-Since 2010 as a fully qualified instructor I have been a regular member of the Advanced Life Support in Obstetrics (ALSO) and Newborn Life Support (NLS) teaching faculty providing relevant training for midwives, nurses, obstetricians and General Practitioners around the United Kingdom, Ireland and Wales.
-More recently from a global health perspective I have undertaken funded work to facilitate resuscitation training for paediatric nurses and conducted a scoping activity on neonatal care in a developing country.
-In this regard I have been shortlisted as a finalist in the British Journal of Midwifery 2016 Awards for promoting neonatal care.
-I have also presented work at the NET conference on the use of the skills laboratory for midwifery education.
-I continue to maintain my clinical practice via NHS Professionals Ltd.
+Since 2010, I have been an instructor with the Advanced Life Support in Obstetrics (ALSO) and Newborn Life Support (NLS) faculties, providing training for healthcare professionals in the UK, Ireland, and Wales.
+More recently, I have undertaken funded work on neonatal resuscitation training for paediatric nurses and conducted a scoping study on neonatal care in a developing country.
+In 2016, I was recognised by the British Journal of Midwifery for my work in promoting neonatal care.
+I also presented research from my PhD at the 2018 conference in Manchester and continue to pursue collaborative opportunities with healthcare professionals.